mstocco/mariostoc.co/content/traininglog/20200920-ironman2021-49weeksout.md

 Run 50 minutes: 30 minutes easy running to warm up.
 8x :30 uphill strides a touch stronger than 5k effort, 1:00 easy downhill jog after each.
 8 minutes easy running to cool down.

 ### NOTES
-Total Time: **30 minutes**
+Total Time: **85 minutes**

 I think I slept well last night as I went to bed an hour earlier.

-Lunch with my work cohort had me commute to Broadmead for 30 minutes on the bike.
+Lunch with my work cohort had me commute to Broadmead for &plusmn;30 minutes on the bike.
 I hope it is sunny for tomorrow's ride as it was this afternoon.

+It seems like forever since my coach has put a structured run into my inbox but today was my lucky day.
+I ran the strides on Islet Avenue which worked out perfectly for the 30 second efforts.
+I had a bit of a longer jog home from there but that made up for the traffic light that I hit on the warm up leg.
+This run felt good.
 <!---->
 ## SATURDAY SEP 26
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**